StringOfLogic/StringOfLogic/README.md

-# Hi 👋, I'm Jun Hua
+# Hello! 👋, I'm Jun Hua

 * 👨‍💻 A Computer Engineering student at Singapore Polytechnic, Specializing in Cybersecurity
 * Passionate about Protecting Digital Infrastructure